wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

     pass
 ```

-In the above code, you imported the 'csrf_exempt,' 'parser_classes,' and 'JSONParser' class to enable you to define decorators for the view.
-You also imported the 'json, ' 'JsonResponse,' and 'time' modules.
-Then, you created the 'sendMessage' function, which will contain the logic for sending the message.
+In the code above, you imported the `csrf_exempt`, `parser_classes`, and `JSONParser` class to enable you to define decorators for the view.
+You also imported the `json`,  `JsonResponse`, and `time` modules.
+Then, you created the `sendMessage` function, where you will put the logic for sending the message.

-Next, you will add code inside the 'sendMessage' view to accept requests and user inputs.
-Modify view.py as follows:
+Next, you will add code inside the `sendMessage` view to accept requests and user inputs.
+Modify `view.py` as follows:

 ```python
 def sendMessage(self, request):